simonmichael/hledger_site/src/ledger.md

 or [balance assertions](hledger.html#assertions-and-ordering))
 can be interpreted in slightly different ways.
 A small number of Ledger's syntactic forms are ignored (`{ }` prices) or rejected (value expressions).
-With some care, it's quite easy to keep a journal file that works with both hledger and Ledger.
+With some care to restrict yourself to compatible features, or to keep non-compatible features in separate files, it's possible to keep a journal file that works with both hledger and Ledger simultaneously.
 See also [#1752](https://github.com/simonmichael/hledger/issues/1752).

 - hledger's input data formats (journal, timeclock, timedot, ...) are separate; you can't